-Lyne Sneige is the director of the Arts & Culture Program at the Middle East Institute (MEI) in Washington, D.C. where she manages the MEI Art Gallery and its related programming.
-She has over 20 years of experience in international and cultural development in the Middle East.
-Before joining MEI, Sneige was deputy director Lebanon and regional manager for Arts and Culture for the Middle East and North Africa at the British Council operating out of Beirut.
-She has extensive experience in strategy and planning as well as project management.
+Sneige has extensive experience in strategy and planning as well as project management.
 She is a strong advocate of the important role that artists play in their societies.
-Sneige is a Salzburg Global Seminar fellow, a nominator to the Agha Khan Music Awards and an advisor to the educational and outreach program of the Beirut Museum of Art (BeMA) that is set to open in 2023.
-She sits on the board of Action for Hope a Beirut based NGO that provides cultural relief and cultural development programs to meet the social, cultural and psychological needs of distressed and displaced communities and has served on the selection committee of the Beirut Art Fair.
+Sneige is a Salzburg Global Seminar fellow, a nominator to the Agha Khan Music Awards and an advisor to the educational and outreach program of the Beirut Museum of Art (BeMA) that is set to open in 2026.
+She is president of the board of Action for Hope a regional NGO that provides cultural relief and cultural development programs to meet the social, cultural, and psychological needs of distressed and displaced communities.
+She has served on the selection committee of the Beirut Art Fair.